shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-NFT-Marketplace-using-HardHat.md

 Now lets understand the code:

-- The function takes in only 1 parameter, that is the itemId.
-It is of type `public` `payable` because anyone can call this function to buy an NFT and in order to buy the NFT the price has to be send during calling the function.
+- The function takes in only 1 parameter, that is the `itemId`.
+It is of type **public** and **payable** because anyone can call this function to buy an NFT and in order to buy the NFT the price has to be sent when calling the function.
 - The function checks for the following:
     - There is an item present with the itemId passed.
-    - The item is not already sold
+    - The item is not already sold.
-    - The amount send (returned with `msg.value`) is equal to the price to be paid for the NFT
+    - The amount send (returned with `msg.value`) is equal to the price to be paid for the NFT.
 - After this the item is marked as Sold and the owner of the NFT is changed from from blank to the address of the account calling the function.
 - We again use the IERC721 interface to create an interface for the ERC721 contract present and transfer the NFT from the contract itself (denoted by `address(this)`) to the account that called the function (denoted by `msg.sender`).